Akashew/OS-HW3/README.md

 # OS-Multithreaded Decompressor

-- For this assignment, you will modify your solution for programming assignment 1 to comply with the restrictions explained below.

 Given the information about the alphabet and the compressed file as input from STDIN, you need to implement a multithreaded Huffman decompressor based on the following steps:

 Read the input from STDIN (the Moodle server will implement input redirection to send the information from a file to STDIN).
 The input has the following format: